 Abstract

 This paper aims to explore the status of language use and attitude among Sherpa speaking community in the Kathmandu valley, the multilingual capital city of Nepal.
-The Sherpas have been migrating to the capital city from various hilly and mountainous regions of Nepal such as Solukhumbu, Dolakha, Taplejung, Sindhupalchok etc. Most of the migrated Sherpa people have been living in different areas of Kathmandu valleymainly at Chabahil, Bauddha, Jorpati, Kapan, Mandikhatar and Gongabu.
+The Sherpas have been migrating to the capital city from various hilly and mountainous regions of Nepal such as Solukhumbu, Dolakha, Taplejung, Sindhupalchok, etc. Most of the migrated Sherpa people have been living in different areas of Kathmandu valleymainly at Chabahil, Bauddha, Jorpati, Kapan, Mandikhatar and Gongabu.
 The research focuses on language contact situations in different domains viz. social, cultural, personal, and official as well as media related activities where the informants were found to use different languages along with the use of their own mother tongue.
 The study is based on the questionnaire developed in 2014 during a research sojourn at the Dynamique du Langage Laboratory (March-May,2014 )during the ASLAN Fellowship(WP.4 Academic Training) .

 In order to carry this research, people with various economic, social, cultural, professional and academic backgrounds( i.e. housewives, business people, teachers, students, governments officials, politicians and social activists ) were asked about their views on language use and attitudes in Sherpa, Nepali, English, Hindi and other languages they use in different domains and contexts.
 It is based on 45 questionnaires which were administered to different informants, and the data obtained were analyzed taking into account different parameters such as age, gender, profession and the location they live in the Kathmandu valley.
 Existing political, social and economic factors contribute to language use and attitudes for different perspectives.
 Nepali and English languages have been widely used among the migrated Sherpa people rather than their mother tongue and other languages.